-You might feel like you’re the only one with self-care barriers, but that’s not true.
-Learn the most common obstacles, and how to overcome them!
+You might feel like you’re the only one with self-care barriers, but that isn’t true.
+Learn how to overcome the most common obstacles!

 Most of us would agree our self-care is a priority.

-Self-care (taking care of ourselves) is something necessary to do every day, and it includes all of the actions, behaviors, and activities we do to build coping skills to help us manage stress, prevent illness, and stay well.
+Self-care is necessary to do every day, and it includes all of the actions, behaviors, and activities we do to build coping skills to help us manage stress, prevent illness, and stay well.

 There are common barriers to self-care, and many people struggle with them.